nikydix/nikydixcom-7810d/donate.md

 If you would like to join and become an angel too, please [click here](http://intentionalhealth.uk/angels/) to find out more.

+You can also sign up to our emails, and

 Alternatively, you can make a one off donation below if you want to directly support the learning that is going on alongside this charitable work!

 Thanks for your consideration to partner.